The person at the center of this case

 Clothing and accessories: Jewelry: Gold wedding ring.
 Investigating agency: Alaska State Troopers | 960006280 | 1996-01-28.

-The fishing vessel Pacesetter sank approximately 60 miles southeast of St. George Island with seven crew members aboard, including Matthew Thomas Pope.
+Fishing vessel Pacesetter sank 60 miles southeast of St. George Island with seven crew members aboard, including Matthew Thomas Pope.

 Any information, no matter how small, could be crucial to solving this case.